HWCG LLC

-HWCG LLC is a not-for-profit consortium of deepwater oil and gas companies.
+HWCG LLC is a non-profit consortium of deep water oil and gas companies.
 HWCG maintains a comprehensive deepwater well containment response model that can be activated immediately in the event of a US Gulf of Mexico subsea blowout.
 It comprises oil and gas companies operating in the Gulf and incorporates the consortium’s generic well containment plan.
 HWCG has a healthy mutual aid component whereby HWCG members will respond and support another member’s incident.

 History

 After the Deepwater Horizon oil spill, President Obama announced a drilling moratorium on new permits for offshore wells and exploration in the Gulf of Mexico came to a standstill.
 In response to the suspension, twenty-four deepwater operators came together to establish well containment resources and plans according to the guidelines set forth in BOEMRE’s (BSEE’s) Notice To Lessees No. 2010-N10.
 These offshore oil and gas companies formed HWCG LLC with the common goal of establishing and maintaining the capability to quickly and comprehensively respond to a subsea blowout.